-… I previously wrote about this topic (July 2005, Volume 1 of the Avoiding Liability Bulletin – see Archives), in a limited way, where I addressed the issue of the county coroner or medical examiner seeking information from a therapist or counselor in order to determine whether the death of the patient was the result of suicide or murder.
+… I previously wrote about this topic, in a limited way, where I addressed the issue of the county coroner or medical examiner seeking information from a therapist or counselor in order to determine whether the death of the patient was the result of suicide or murder.
 When a patient dies, whether as a result of ill health, suicide, murder, or accident, the therapist or counselor will likely come face-to face with the issues of confidentiality and privilege.
 These issues can arise in any number of ways.

 As indicated above, perhaps the county coroner or medical examiner appears at the practitioner’s door seeking access to a deceased client’s records.
 Perhaps the spouse of a deceased client calls the practitioner and wants to come in and talk about the state of the deceased’s mental or emotional condition prior to death, or about other private information.
 Perhaps there will be a will contest or other kind of lawsuit where the therapist or counselor will be subpoenaed to testify or to produce records.
 Maybe the patient was severely injured in an auto accident and subsequently died from the injuries suffered in the crash.
 Perhaps the spouse is now pursuing a wrongful death claim on behalf of the deceased or the estate.
 Whatever the circumstance, the therapist or counselor must understand some basic principles in order to make the right decisions.